robertpeteuil/packer-installer/README.md

   - Uses Version specified by `-i VERSION` parameter (if specified)
   - Otherwise determines Latest Version
     - If `jq` installed parse version from hashicorp downloads
-    - Otherwise use GitHub API to retrieve latest version
+    - Otherwise use GitHub API to retrieve latest tag
 - Calculates Download URL based on Version, OS and CPU-Architecture
 - Verifies URL Validity before Downloading in Case:
   - VERSION incorrectly specified with `-i`